moocfi/moocfi.github.io/courses/2016/aalto-c/en/index.md

 	<a class="action" href="http://2016-aalto-c.mooc.fi/en/Module_1/index.html" onclick="ga('send', 'event', 'button', 'click', 'outbound-c2016-materiaali-en')" target="_blank">To the material</a>
 	<a class="action" href="http://2016-aalto-c.tmchq.co/en/Module_1/index.html" onclick="ga('send', 'event', 'button', 'click', 'outbound-c2016-backup-materiaali-en')" target="_blank">To the backup material</a>
 </div>

+# Only for enrolled University of Helsinki students

+There will be two exam options available:

+-  Tuesday 30.8. at 17.00 in CK112 (exam time 2,5 h) or
+-  Friday 9.9. at 16.00 at B123 (exam time 3,5 h).

+Please participate to only one of these exams.
+If you participate to both exams then we will use either the worse answer only or the average of both answers.
+There will be renewal (make-up) exam available later in the Fall.

+Please note, that you need to register for the exam on Friday 9.9. at the latest on Monday 29.8.
+You are already counted as registered for the Tuesday exam.
+This makes it possible for us to estimate the amount of printed question papers for both exams.

+You are allowed to bring one A4 note sheet with you.
+A good note sheet contains material you feel valuable for you.
+It should not just contain random content about the language.
+Return the note sheet with your answer sheets.

+Remember to write your MOOC account name and the period you took the course to your answer sheet.
+This is especially important if your account name is not your student number.